jmainhard/Taller-1-p-s-2-2023/README.md

 # Taller 1 - Pruebas de software

-Scrap of houses in [Portal Inmobiliario](https://www.portalinmobiliario.com).
+Scrap of houses in [Portal Inmobiliario](https://www.portalinmobiliario.com) and transform the prices to CLP.

 <!-- toc -->
 * [Starting](#starting)